Algorithms in 4-manifold topology: An algorithm for stably classifying smooth 4-manifolds

 \subsection{Input}

 Before stating our main theorems we briefly explain how we can input smooth $4$-manifolds with non-trivial fundamental groups into algorithms.
 The setup in the previous sections of the paper allows us to input closed, simply connected, topological $4$-manifolds into algorithms.
-This relies on the theorem saying that every closed, simply connected, topological $4$-manifold can be written as a smooth piece union a contractible topological piece (see \Cref{thm:topKirby}).
-This is not known to hold for closed, topological $4$-manifolds with other fundamental groups, so we will have to restrict ourselves to considering smooth $4$-manifolds to be able to easily input manifolds.
+This relies on the theorem saying that every closed, simply connected, topological $4$-manifold can be written as a smooth piece union a contractible topological piece (see \cref{thm:topKirby}).
+This is not known to hold for closed, topological $4$-manifolds with other fundamental groups, but is known to hold stably, i.e.\ every topological 4-manifold is stably homeomorphic to a smooth manifold union a contractible piece.\footnote{If the manifold $X$ is stably smoothable then the statement is clear.
+If it is not consider $X\# \ol{E_8}\# E_8$, which is stably homeomorphic to $X$.
+Now $E_8$ is smooth away from a contractible piece $C$, and so we can stably smooth $X\# \ol{E_8} \# E_8$ away from $C$.} Likely one could combine the work of the previous sections and this one to obtain results about stable homeomorphism for general topological 4-manifolds, but this would require us to input smooth data that is only abstractly known to emerge from stabilisations.
+Since this is somewhat unsatisfactory, we will instead only consider smooth 4-manifolds as inputs.

 For our purpose a \textit{triangulated} $4$-manifold is a compact simplicial complex whose underlying topological space is homeomorphic to a closed $4$-manifold.
 Also, we need to work with \emph{oriented} manifolds, so our triangulations will come with oriented $4$-simplices, i.e.\ for each $4$-simplex we are given an equivalence class of ordering of its vertices, where two orderings are considered the same if one can be obtained from the other by an even number of swaps.
 The orientations need to fit together on the $3$-simplices.